vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 me\!
 16

-This is followed in the Calcutta manuscript by the syllable om

-. , 17 which should
+This is followed in the Calcutta manuscript by the syllable oṁ, 17 which should

 be seen in this context as a declaration of affirmation, amen, from the side of Goḍ Kauṇḍinya too, although he apparently omits this syllable om., seems to take this prayer in an eschatological way.
 The fact that God Himself instructs the devotee to entreat Him to be gracious holds a great promise: the end of suffering is at hand; it will be realized at the moment of death \(the last stage\) and will be for ever̥ Typical for Kauṇḍinya’s style, this vision of hope is prompted by a question: